pepijn/curlscout/README.md

 2: `cat curlscoutrc_example | curlscout`

+The process exits with `0` if the configuration expectations match with the responses.
+Exit `1` if there is a mismatch.

 ### Configuration

 The configuration file is separated by groups.
 Groups are logged, so they are useful for uptime reports.
 A group has one or more lines beneath.
 These lines declare the expected HTTP response.
 The following three columns are used: